-- Every year, about 2 million babies are stillborn around the world, using the WHO definition of stillbirth. - Stillbirths are much more common in low- and middle-income countries, as you can see in the map below (the darker the colour, the higher the stillbirth rate). - > Half of all stillbirths occur in just 6 countries, and India is one of these countries.
+- Every year, about 2 million babies are stillborn around the world, using the WHO definition of stillbirth. - Stillbirths are much more common in low- and middle-income countries, as you can see in the map below (the darker the colour, the higher the stillbirth rate). - Half of all stillbirths occur in just 6 countries, and India is one of these countries.

-Group for Child Mortality Estimation, 2020/©UNICEF, WHO, WB, UN
+Source: A neglected Tragedy: The global burden of stillbirths; Report of the UN Inter-agency Group for Child Mortality Estimation, 2020/UNICEF,WHO, WB,UN

 - The stillbirth rate in India was estimated to be 13.9 stillbirths per 1000 total births in 2019.
-This means there were an estimated 340,600 stillbirths in India in 2019. - It is therefore apparent that stillbirths constitute a large proportion of under-5 child deaths, both globally and in India. - Under the India Newborn Action Plan, the Government of India is committed to reducing stillbirths along with reducing newborn deaths. - The Indian national target is to reduce the stillbirth rate to fewer than 10 stillbirths per 1,000 total births by 2030. - Given the high rate of stillbirths, Indian families suffer a high burden of grief and loss.
+This means there were an estimated 340,600 stillbirths in India in 2019. - It is therefore apparent that stillbirths constitute a large proportion of under-5 child deaths, both in India and globally. - Under the India Newborn Action Plan, the Government of India is committed to reducing stillbirths along with reducing neonatal deaths. - The Indian national target is to reduce the stillbirth rate to fewer than 10 stillbirths per 1,000 total births by 2030. - Given the high rate of stillbirths, Indian families suffer a significant burden of grief and loss.
 Bereavement support for parents and families whose babies are stillborn is an important service that can be provided to families while we also work to reduce the stillbirth rate in India. - However, bereavement support is a new area that has yet to be fully developed in India.